 The Great Google Oracle has answered,

-This is a discussion on Non-traditional Thanksgiving within the BBQ & Cooking forums, part of the Outdoors category; I've already informed my family we are going to have a nontraditional Thanksgiving.
+This is a discussion on Non-traditional Thanksgiving within the BBQ & Cooking forums, part of the Other category; I've already informed my family we are going to have a nontraditional Thanksgiving.
 I fully intend to smoke the turkey ...

 I've already informed my family we are going to have a nontraditional Thanksgiving.
 I fully intend to smoke the turkey on my Kamado.